ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/dcache.md

 ## L1 Data Cache Events

-The following PMU events can be used to measure the effectiveness of the L1 Data Cache:
+Use these PMU events to measure the effectiveness of the L1 Data Cache:

 ```C
     //L1 D-Cache Effectiveness Metrics